-The Third Sector Homelessness Fund will aim to:
+The Third Sector Homelessness Fund aims to:

-- Support the programme of systematic transformational change set out in the Ending Homelessness Together High-Level Action Plan
+- Support the programme of systematic transformational change set out in the Ending Homelessness Together High-Level Action Plan.

 - Support third sector organisations as they adapt to the transition that local authorities are undertaking to a rapid rehousing model.

 - Build cross sector collaboration between third sector organisations, local authorities and other statutory services.